near-ndc/gwg/RFPs/rfps/rfp-1-ndc-dashboard.md

   - Payment (allocated / disbursed)
   - Vote (launched / approved / rejected / expired)
   - Member change (added / removed)

+## Timeline

+> - submission start time
+> - submission deadline
+> - expected delivery time

+## Selection Criteria

+> Make contractors aware of all the business-related criteria you are examining in your selection process.

+## Open Questions and Comments

+> - potential future improvements
+> - summary of open discussion

+## Changelog

+## References

+> List of links to related resources and discussions